 Net Sales.
-Net sales for the Other segment include sales from our wholly owned domestic distribution companies less sales from the Professional and Residential segments to those distribution companies.
-The Other segment net sales in the third quarter and year-to-date periods of fiscal 2016 decreased by \$6.3 million and \$5.3 million, respectively.
-These decreases were mainly a result of the sale of our Northwestern U.S. distribution company early in the first quarter of fiscal 2016.
+Net sales for the Other segment include sales from our wholly owned domestic distribution company less sales from the Professional and Residential segments to the distribution company.
+The Other segment net sales in the second quarter and year-to-date periods of fiscal 2017 increased slightly by \$0.7 million and \$1.1 million, respectively, compared to the same period last fiscal year.

 Operating Loss.
-Operating loss for the Other segment for both the third quarter and year-to-date periods of fiscal 2016 decreased \$4.1 million.
-The decrease in operating loss for the third quarter fiscal 2016 comparison was primarily attributable to decreased employee incentive expenses.
-The decrease in operating loss for the year-to-date fiscal 2016 period comparison was primarily attributable to decreased employee incentive accruals, partially offset by higher earnings from our equity investment in Red Iron, recovery from a litigation settlement, and a gain on the sale of our Northwestern U.S. distribution company.
+Operating loss for the Other segment for the second quarter and year-to-date periods of fiscal 2017 increased \$3.4 million and \$3.9 million, respectively, compared to the same periods last fiscal year.
+The increase in operating loss for the second quarter and year-to-date comparison periods was primarily attributable to higher incentive expense due to improved expected company performance in fiscal 2017, as well as the sale of our Northwestern U.S. distribution company in the first quarter of fiscal 2016 that was not repeated in fiscal 2017.